lake-wg/authz/draft-selander-lake-authz.md

 +----------+    |       +---------------+           +---------------+
               Voucher
 ~~~~~~~~~~~
 {: #fig-overview title="Overview of message flow.
-EDHOC is used on the constrained link between U and V. Voucher_Info and Voucher sent in EDHOC External Authorization Data (EAD).
+EDHOC is used on the constrained link between U and V. Voucher_Info and Voucher are sent in EDHOC External Authorization Data (EAD).
 The link between V and W is not constrained." artwork-align="center"}